IdentityPython/JWTConnect-Python-OidcRP/README.md

 # oidcrp
 High level interface to the OIDC RP library

-oidcrp represents the 4th layer in the
+oidcrp represents the 3rd layer in the
-JWTConnect stack (cryptojwt, oidcmsg, oidcservice, oidcrp)
+JWTConnect stack (cryptojwt, oidcmsg, oidcrp)

 See the documentation at http://oidcrp.readthedocs.io/en/latest/ .